Gilles Gauthier

-Gilles Gauthier (September 3, 1935 – August 17, 2015) was a politician from Quebec, Canada.
+Gilles Gauthier (September 3, 1935 – August 17, 2015) was a Canadian politician from Quebec.
 He was a Member of the National Assembly.

 Background

-He was born on September 3, 1935 in Louiseville, Quebec and was a lawyer.
+Gilles Gauthier was born on September 3, 1935, in Louiseville, Quebec, and was a lawyer.
+He died on August 17, 2015, at the age of 79.

 Federal Politics

 Gauthier ran as a Progressive Conservative candidate in the federal district of Trois-Rivières in 1968, but lost against Liberal incumbent Joseph-Alfred Mongrain.

 Member of the Legislature and work for the Montréal Conservatoire

-He ran as a Union Nationale candidate in the district of Trois-Rivières in a 1969 by-election, following the resignation of Yves Gabias and won.
+Gauthier ran as a Union Nationale candidate in the district of Trois-Rivières in a 1969 by-election, following the resignation of Yves Gabias and won.

-He lost his bid for re-election in 1970 and was defeated in the district of Champlain in 1976.
+Gauthier lost his bid for re-election in 1970 and was defeated in the district of Champlain in 1976.
 In 1978-1979 he served as the interim director of the Conservatoire de musique du Québec à Montréal after Raymond Daveluy left the post.
 He was succeeded by Albert Grenier.